Karanum/RGSS-Scripts/README.md

 * Skype: Karanum
 * Steam: http://steamcommunity.com/id/karanum/

-I will usually not accept random requests.
+I will usually ignore random requests on Skype.
 If you want to add me, please refer to this page in your request so I know you're not some random creep/bot.